blaze-slider/blaze-slider/website/docs/intro.md

 # Introduction

-Blaze slider is a high performance JavaScript UI library for creating sliders.
+Blaze slider is a high-performance JavaScript UI library for creating sliders.

 ## The Problem

 Existing slider libraries are not designed with performance in mind.
 They block the main thread for a long time when initializing a slider which results in poor UX and poor [FID](https://web.dev/fid/) metric for your website.

-They also create layout shifts which negatively impacts the UX and [CLS](https://web.dev/cls/) metric of your website.
+They also create layout shifts that negatively impact the UX and [CLS](https://web.dev/cls/) metric of your website.
 These libraries don't provide any idiomatic way to reduce the layout shifts.

 ## The Solution

 Blaze slider is built to fix these issues.
 It can initialize the slider incredibly fast.
-It initializes the slider <span className='wow'>30x faster</span> than Slick slider, and <span className='wow'>15x faster</span> than Swiper slider.
+It initializes the slider <span className='wow'>30x faster</span> than the Slick slider, and <span className='wow'>15x faster</span> than the Swiper slider.

-Blaze Slider allows you to specify the layout configuration via css variables which enables slider initialization with <span className='wow'>zero layout shifts!</span> - so that your slider will look exactly same before and after javascript runs.
+Blaze Slider allows you to specify the layout configuration via CSS variables which enable slider initialization with <span className='wow'>zero layout shifts!</span> - so that your slider will look exactly the same before and after javascript runs.

 ## Highlights ✨

 - The Fastest Slider Library
-- Zero layout shifts by providing a css config
+- Zero layout shifts by providing a CSS config
 - Tons of features and fully customizable
-- Powerful CSS Media Query based responsive configuration
+- Powerful CSS Media Query-based responsive configuration
 - No slide cloning
 - Full TypeScript support
 - Extremely small bundle size (~2KB)